heymarkwetzel/ux-portfolio/projects/youravon.md

 I always sketch through a feature end-to-end before I start wireframing.
 This ensures I have all the data and states accounted for.
 It is absolutely essential to construct flows for features that have a lot of variables.

 ![Avon whiteboard sketching - collaborative process](/assets/images/projects/youravon-sketching.jpg){:class="img-large"}
-*The product of on-site collaborate with many members of the Avon team in Rye, New York.*
+*The product of on-site collaboration with many members of the Avon team in Rye, New York.*

 ### Wireframes and prototypes
 By the time I got to wireframing (Sketch) and prototyping (Axure), I had a solid plan for how to tackle the problem.
 The Avon team would provide the realistic data, we would agree on the flows necessary for sign off, and I would take into account the growing Design System.